KHP-Informatics/DNAscanv2_snakemake/README.md

 export PATH=/path/to/Miniconda3/installation/directory/Miniconda3/bin:$PATH
 ```

-Once Miniconda3 is installed on your system, create a Conda environment to download Snakemake to.
+Once Miniconda3 is installed on your system, create a standalone Conda environment containing Snakemake.
 The name (-n flag) of the environment should be relevant to its purpose:

 ```bash
 conda create --name Snakemake snakemake